BMWire/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 3. 2-strlen.c - A function that returns the length of a string.
 4. 3-puts.c - A function that prints a string, followed by a new line, to stdout.
 5. 4-print_rev.c - A function that prints a string in reverse followed by a new line.
+6. 5-rev-string.c - A function that reverses a string.
+7. 6-puts_2.c -  A function that prints every other character of a string, starting with the first character, followed by a new line.